tutrilla/startup/README.md

 Database - A database will be used to store information for the website and make it so when another instance of the website is launched that the information is still there.

 Websocket - You can see realtime changes to data on the dashboard.

+## CSS Deliverable

+For this deliverable, I styled the application

+- Header, footer, and main content body

+- Navigation elements: I built a navigation bar that is response

+- Application elements: Use good and simple coloring

+- Responsive to window resizing: My app resizing works

+- Application text content: Font is consistent throughout application

+- Application images: The logo is still there from the html deliverable